DataTalksClub/machine-learning-zoomcamp/cohorts/2026/09-serverless/images/2026-09-08-ui-screenshot-removal-evidence.md

 # Serverless UI screenshot removal evidence

-This record covers the remaining AWS-console screenshots after `bc153ae`.
+This record covers the AWS-console screenshot decisions after `bc153ae`.
 The source JPGs and bounded crops were inspected together with the current `*-crisp.png` files.
+Batches 1 and 2 below document
-The current PNGs are enlarged versions of the bounded crops, not imagegen redraws: the crop dimensions are exactly one third of the PNG dimensions for every target in this batch.
+removals: those old PNGs were enlarged versions of the bounded crops, not imagegen redraws.
+Batch 3 documents a separate, successful imagegen redraw of the five API Gateway references.

 The decision rule is strict: retain a visual only when it adds useful instructional information that cannot be represented clearly in native